ArnaudLcm/Useless-Heap-Allocator/README.md

     - Unsorted bin: For all other free chunks

   *We should have more free lists like the glibc does to be more exhaustive but for now let's remain simple.*

 **Without multi-threading solution:**

+### Notes - Features I could implement
+*List of features I could consider to improve the current state of the allocator*:
+- Use XOR linked lists